 GREAT WHITE SHARK WEIGHING 1,668 POUNDS SPOTTED OFF FLORIDA PANHANDLE, RESEARCHERS SAY

-Kragh predicted the shark changed into at the least 15 ft long, consistent with the Daily Mail.
+Kragh predicted the shark changed at least 15 feet long, consistent with the Daily Mail.

 On Thursday, he instructed the British newspaper that he wasn’t in any serious chance and kept his fingers out of the water.
-The camera changed into hanging off the aspect of the boat, in part within the ocean, as the shark made its impromptu debut.
+The camera changed into hanging off the aspect of the boat, partly within the ocean, as the shark made its impromptu debut.

-“Great white shark breach I absolutely overlooked w my drone,” he captioned the video.
+“Great white shark breach I overlooked with my drone,” he captioned the video.

-According to the tourism corporation Nautilus Liveaboards, which offers cage diving packages, Guadalupe Island is one of the top locations for shark looking.
+According to the tourism corporation Nautilus Liveaboards, which offers cage diving packages, Guadalupe Island is one of the top shark-looking locations.

-Great white sharks can develop up to twenty ft long and weigh up to two.5 lots, making them the biggest predatory fish to roam the ocean, in line with National Geographic.
+Great white sharks can develop up to twenty feet long and weigh up to two five lots, making them the biggest predatory fish to roam the ocean, in line with National Geographic.
 But they are now not as lethal as you might imagine.

 CLICK HERE TO DOWNLOAD THE FOX NEWS APP

-“Of the 100-plus annual shark attacks international, completely one-0.33 to 1-half of are as a result of superb whites,” National Geographic reviews.
-“However, maximum of those are not deadly, and new studies unearths that tremendous whites, who are obviously curious, are ‘sample biting’ then releasing their victims instead of preying on human beings.”
+“Of the 100-plus annual shark attacks international, one-0.33 to 1-half of are due to superb whites,” National Geographic reviews.
+“However, maximum of those are not deadly, and new studies unearths that tremendous whites, who are curious, are ‘sample biting’ then releasing their victims instead of preying on human beings.”